jacadzaca/django-robust-template/README.md

  explicitly specify the `related_query_name` argument.
 This is since [explicit is better than implicit](https://peps.python.org/pep-0020/)
  - `django_robust_template.J011` - emits an error if a first-party model has no explicitly defiend `Meta`.
 This is since [explicit is better than implicit](https://peps.python.org/pep-0020/)
- - `django_robust_template.J012` - emits an error if a first-party model's field dose not specify `help_text` argument.
+ - `django_robust_template.J012` - emits a warning if a first-party model's field dose not specify `help_text` argument.
 This is since I belive that most form fields become easier to understand with `help_text`.
  - `django_robust_template.J013` - emits an error if a first-party model has no explicitly specified `editable` argument.
  This is since by default, `editable=True` and [explicit is better than implicit](https://peps.python.org/pep-0020/).
  - `django_robust_template.J014` - emits an error if a first-party model dose not explicitly specify `verbose_name` in